• Skip to primary navigation

 • Downloads: Pandora allows downloads of songs with the paid-for version of the streaming service, allowing you to listen to your favorite songs on the go

-• Compatibility: Pandora is currently available to be played on Windows, Android and is found in the Apple Store
+• Compatibility: Pandora is currently available to be played on Windows, and Android and is found in the Apple Store

 • Availability: Pandora is only available in the US currently

 The obvious downside is that Pandora is only available in the US.
 If you are roaming out of the country your favorite music will not be available.
-Also the paid for $5 plan only allows for radio plays and not on-demand or personal selection.
+Also, the paid-for $5 plan only allows for radio plays and not on-demand or personal selection.
 But then again, $10 is about the same as competitors, and $5 isn’t such a bad price to pay if you’re just looking for radio play.

 4. Google Play Music